Firesphere/silverstripe-solr-search/docs/08-Suggestions.md

 # Solr Suggest

-If you are using Solr5 or above, you can use the Solr Suggest option.
+If you are using Solr 5 or above, you can use the Solr Suggest option.
 This is enabled by default.

 To set this up, have a look at [autosuggest proxy](https://github.com/Firesphere/silverstripe-solr-search/blob/master/client/proxy/autosuggest.php)

 Copy this file to a convenient location, e.g. your `docroot/public` folder and edit the contents of your copy, to match your Solr core and location of the Solr instance.

-Note that the proxy can not read from the Silverstripe config, thus it needs to be edited manually.
+Note that the proxy can not read from the Silverstripe config, which is why we need to edit it manually.

-Once that's in place, you can use javascript to get Solr's suggestions, by querying the autosuggest.php file directly.
+Once that's in place, you can use Javascript to get Solr's suggestions by querying the `autosuggest.php` file directly.

-You need to query the file directly, to prevent a full execution of the whole Silverstripe stack, which is too slow for proper auto suggesting.
+Doing so will prevent a full execution of the whole Silverstripe application stack, which is too slow for useful auto-suggesting.
-Also, make sure the file is accessible.
+Also, make sure the file is accessible by the web user.

 The output of the file is a JSON object, looking something like this:
 ```json